 Fremont

-Seattle is known for being a funky city of hipsters and grungsters and Fremont is kind of the epitome of that vibe.
-For example, this quirky neighborhood is home to a larger-than-life sculpture of the Fremont Troll (so you can recreate some sweet scenes from the classic movie 10 Things I Hate About You) and an imposing statue of Lenin.
+Seattle is known for being a funky city of hipsters and grungsters and Fremont is one of the few neighborhoods that still retains that vibe.
+For example, this quirky area is home to a larger-than-life sculpture of the Fremont Troll (so you can recreate some sweet scenes from the classic movie 10 Things I Hate About You) and an imposing statue of Lenin.

 Ballard